nextflow-io/nextflow/docs/process.rst

     }

-.. warning:: Files are published into the specified directory in an *asynchronous* manner, thus they may not be available when the producing process is finished.
+.. warning:: Files are copied into the specified directory in an *asynchronous* manner, thus they may not be immediately available in the published directory at the end of the process execution.
 For this reason files published by a process must not be accessed by other downstream processes.

 validExitStatus
 -------------------